 From 1996 to 2006, I undertook a photographic exploration of homelessness in Edmonton, Canada.
 An initial photo-documentary project on the inner city turned into a personal odyssey to explore social issues in my own backyard.
 In the course of this journey, I witnessed first-hand the structural inequalities present in an otherwise affluent city.

-Images from my documentary work in South Africa have been recognised by the News Photographers Association of Canada in the 2018 National Pictures of the Year Awards Competition.
+Images from my documentary work in South Africa have been recognised by the News Photographers Association of Canada in the 2017 National Pictures of the Year Awards Competition.
 The photos are also winners in the photojournalism category of the PDN Photo Annual 2018.
-Additional award recognition was provided by the 2018 Prix de la Photographie, Paris (P×3), Tokyo International Foto Awards 2017 (TIFA), the 2018 Siena International Photo Awards and the 2018 International Photography Awards.
+Additional award recognition was provided by the 2018 Prix de la Photographie, Paris (P×3), Tokyo International Foto Awards 2017 (TIFA), the 2018 Siena International Photo Awards and the 2018 IPA.
 A monograph of the images taken from 2011 to 2018 will be published by Daylight Books in April 2019 to coincide with the 25th Anniversary of South Africa’s first open election (1994).